-- Regular guest trial expert on TruTV (Court TV)
+- Has regularly appeared as guest trial expert on broadcasts.

 Life Beyond the Law

-When not practicing law, Glenn co-hosts a weekly sports talk radio show on SiriusXM and writes a weekly fantasy sports column entitled “The Week That Was.”
-He and his radio co-host have won 17 fantasy sports expert league titles.
+When not practicing law, Glenn co-hosts a weekly sports talk radio show on SiriusXM.
+He and his radio co-host have won 18 fantasy sports expert league titles.

 Bar & Court Admissions